How to organize grassroots through Covid 19

 With everyone now being invited into group messages and mass email buckets, it’s still super important to reach out to people individually.
 Remember different volunteers may need a different approach and times like these can be much more stressful for some personalities.
 Remember to still conduct phonecalls and even do Facetime and video calls if you have the means.
 Your group meetings, events and overall communication will be helped by this one to one outreach as everyone will feel part of the campaign.

-Focus on internal action, not external
+Focus on internal actions

 With social media usage up significantly since the Covid_19 pandemic, now is a great time to promote your brand.
 You can run many competitions or post videos for your supporters to enjoy or perhaps join in on challenges.
 Twitter and Instagram are great platforms that have seen a number of orgs run successful competitions around fitness, cooking, mental health best practices and more.
 All of these things get your community involved and also invite more people to get interested in a virtual capacity until you can all meet up again.